timohausmann/quadtree-js/README.md

 </pre>

 Check out the examples for more information.
-Feel free to open an issue if you have any problems.

 There is an alternative [quadtree-js hitman branch](https://github.com/timohausmann/quadtree-js/tree/hitman) available that allows you to update and remove single objects.
 This can be handy when most of the objects in your Quadtree are static.